 Data privacy and security concerns are mounting against Microsoft’s newest operating system.
 We look at trends in how Microsoft has handled data security in the past, and tell you what you can do to protect your data moving forward.

-What do you need to know about windows 10 and HIPAA?
+What Need to Know About Windows 10 and HIPAA?

 Since it was first released in July of 2015, Microsoft has remained silent about Windows 10 and HIPAA compliance.
 The organization has been asked time and again by journalists, thinkers, and influencers across the tech and healthcare IT industries about whether or not the most recent iteration of its Windows operating system complies with data privacy and security regulations set forth by the US government under HIPAA.